ChandlerWeeks/TrafficSignalManagement/README.md

 ## Files

-Benchmark.py - Benchmarks the implemented traffic signal controllers based on the behavior of the cars in the simulation.
+Benchmark.py - Benchmarks the implemented traffic signal controllers based on the behavior of the cars in the simulation. get_queue_length.py - Get the benchmark of average queue length of a light at any point in time.

+export PATH="/Library/Frameworks/EclipseSUMO.framework/Versions/1.22.0/EclipseSUMO/bin:$PATH"
+source ~/.zshrc